 Seeding and planting Tobacco

-The first phase in the cigar production is the preparation of the nursery.
-In august begin the plowing of fields destine to seeding, that last 45 days.
+The first phase in cigar production is the preparation of the nursery.
+In august begin the ploughing of fields destines for seeding, that last 45 days.
 When the soil is hummed enough, comes the moment of planting.
 The tobacco seeds have approximately 0.5 mm.
-After another 45 days, the best slip are selected and transplanted out of the nursery in the proper field, where we should keep a distance of 20-25 cm between each one, in other words, they will see each other like sun and rain.
+After another 45 days, the best slip is selected and transplanted out of the nursery in the proper field, where we should keep a distance of 20-25 cm between each one, in other words, they will see each other like sun and rain.
 In Cuba everything is handmade.

-Tobacco matures in around 3-5 months, reaching the high of 1.5 meters.
+Tobacco matures in around 3-5 months, reaching a high of 1.5 meters.
 All this time the plantation must be under constant hand care of the soil and the inflorescences.
-When leaf became aromatic and easy to rip off the stem, starts the harvesting and needling in the wires.
+When the leaf became aromatic and easy to rip off the stem, starts the harvesting and needling in the wires.

 It is time to dry out!
 The air circulation and humidity are naturally controlled.
 Each leaf is dried for about 3 months.
-While visiting a tobacco plantation you perceive that texture of leaf is very impressive; they are not fragile, either breakable.
-After bending, doesn’t cracking, but returns to former shape.
-That’s the secret of the perfectly dried leaf, while keeping around 18 percent of water in it composition.
+While visiting a tobacco plantation you perceive that the texture of leaves is very impressive; they are not fragile, either breakable.
+After bending, doesn’t crack, but returns to its former shape.
+That’s the secret of the perfectly dried leaf while keeping around 18 per cent of water in its composition.

-In Cuba the agricultures sell 90 % of their crop to the government and the remaining 10 % at his willingness.
-In fact, the famous 10 % reaches the 25 % of the crop.
+In Cuba, the agricultures sell 90 % of their crop to the government and the remaining 10 % at his willingness.
+In fact, the famous 10 % reaches 25 % of the crop.
 Let’s remember that Cubans can count and combine.
-One company, obviously state owned, that from that moment on, will take care of the rest of the process of tobacco.
+One company, obviously state-owned, that from that moment on, will take care of the rest of the process of tobacco.
 TABACUBA is the enterprise in charge of the fermentation process.
-Tobacco provides job to a big part of the society.
-Cuba produces around 30,000 tons of tobacco leaf per year and there are 96 cigar factories in the Island.
+Tobacco provides jobs to a big part of society.
+Cuba produces around 30,000 tons of tobacco leaf per year and there are 96 cigar factories on the Island.